 The Council has a strong control environment which is demonstrated by the realistic and open assessment of its functions and activities.

 Officers have identified a number of governance issues to be included in the Annual Governance Statement.
-The Audit Committee is asked to independently review and approve these for 'realism'.
+The Audit Committee members have been asked to independently review and approve these for 'realism'.